 These ideas, rejected by voters since 1800, had little hope of success before Lincoln’s victory.
 But by 1861, the issues of slavery and the war were so dominant that Lincoln and the Republicans had little trouble in finally establishing the American System.
 Opposition to government roads was the proverbial baby that went out with the bathwater of slavery.

 Lincoln’s domestic policy agenda was not lost on the Confederate States.
-While their primary and most immediate reason for seceding was fear that the Republican policy of prohibiting slavery in new states and territories would eventually threaten the instituiton in their own, they also opposed the crony capitalism of the American System.
-Georgia’s Declaration of the Causes of Secession talks at length about it, arguing that the abolitionist movement had provided its proponents a new opportunity:
+While their primary and most immediate reason for seceding was fear the Republican policy of prohibiting slavery in new states and territories would eventually threaten the institution in their own, they also opposed the crony capitalism of the American System.
+Georgia’s Declaration of the Causes of Secession talks at length about it, arguing the abolitionist movement had provided its proponents a new opportunity:

 “…but the principle was settled, and free trade, low duties, and economy in public expenditures was the verdict of the American people.
 The South and the Northwestern States sustained this policy.
 There was but small hope of its reversal; upon the direct issue, none at all.

 All these classes saw this and felt it and cast about for new allies.
 The anti-slavery sentiment of the North offered the best chance for success.”

 Sadly, the Confederacy did not have to change the U.S. Constitution significantly regarding slavery because the Constitution supported the institution at the time.
 But the new Confederate Constitution did make a significant change to the Commerce Clause: